Christian Poulsen: Évian

 On 30 August 2011, Liverpool agreed an undisclosed fee with Évian for Poulsen's transfer to the Ligue 1 side.

 On 31 August 2011, the French side announced that Poulsen had signed a one-year deal.
-After his transfer in France, he became the second player (out of three players) in history after Florin Răducioiu to play in all five of the big leagues (Germany, Spain, Italy, England and France).
+After his transfer in France, he became the second player (out of four players) in history after Florin Răducioiu to play in all five of the big leagues (Germany, Spain, Italy, England and France).

 Ajax

-On 22 August 2012, Poulsen signed a contract with Dutch club Ajax binding him with the club for two seasons until 30 June 2014, coming over as a free transfer from Évian Thonon Gaillard.
+On 22 August 2012, Poulsen signed a contract with Dutch club Ajax binding him with the club for two seasons until 30 June 2014, coming over as a free transfer from Évian.
 Ajax acquired the defensive midfielder as a replacement for recently departed Vurnon Anita.
 During his first season in Amsterdam, Poulsen was a regular in the starting lineup, helping his side to secure their third consecutive national championship, and Christian's first in twelve years.

 Return to Copenhagen

-On 30 September 2014, Poulsen signed a one-year contract with the Danish Club F.C.
-Copenhagen thus reuniting him with his former club, 12 years after he left them.
+On 30 September 2014, Poulsen signed a one-year contract with Copenhagen, thus reuniting him with his former club, 12 years after he left them.

-On 14 May 2015, he set up the winning goal for Brandur Olsen in the Danish cup final as Copenhagen went on to beat F.C.
-Vestsjælland 3-2 after extra-time.
+On 14 May 2015, he set up the winning goal for Brandur Olsen in the Danish cup final as Copenhagen went on to beat FC Vestsjælland 3–2 after extra-time.
 He played his last competitive match in his career against Hobro on 7 June 2015.